Tattoo ink: Blacklight ink

 Blacklight tattoo ink does not glow in the dark, but reacts to non-visible UV light, producing a visible glow by fluorescence.
 A typical blacklight ink formula includes microspheres of polymethylmethacrylate (PMMA) containing fluorescent dye.
 This ink may cause irritation and inflammation, and tattoo artists are divided on whether they consider it safe to use.

 Glow in the dark ink

-Glow-in-the-dark tattoo ink absorbs and retains light, and then glows in darkened conditions by process of phosphorescence.
-The phosphorus in this type of ink may cause skin rashes and may be carcinogenic, and many tattoo artists consider this ink unsafe to use.
+Glow-in-the-dark tattoos absorbs and retains light, and then glows in darkened conditions by process of phosphorescence.
+This uses typically silica encapsulated strontium and calcium aluminates, but sometimes phosphate passivated versions are used.
+These are considered nontoxic.

-Carriers
+Carrier

-A carrier acts as a solvent for the pigment, to "carry" the pigment from the point of needle insertion (typically using a tattoo machine) to the surrounding epidermis and sometimes dermis.
-Carriers keep the ink evenly mixed and free from pathogens, and aid application.
+A water-soluble carrier solution flows the water-insoluble pigment from the point of needle insertion (typically using a tattoo machine) into the surrounding epidermis and sometimes dermis.
+Carriers help keep tattoo ink shelf stable, evenly mixed, and free from pathogens.

 Solvents are often ethyl alcohol or distilled water; methanol, propylene glycol, and glycerin are also used, along with denatured alcohol or isopropyl alcohol.
 When an alcohol is used as part of the carrier base in tattoo ink or to disinfect the skin before application of the tattoo, it increases the skin's permeability, helping to transport more pigment into the skin.